As on: Dec 09, 2023 02:58 PM

 B. Cost Auditors

 In terms of Section 148 of the Act, the Company is required to get the audit of its cost records conducted by a Cost Accountant.
-In this connection, the Board of Directors of the Company in its meeting held on May 13, 2022 had, on the recommendation of the Audit Committee, approved the appointment of M/s R.J.
-Goel & Co., Cost Accountants (FRN: 000026) as the cost auditors of the Company for the year ending March 31, 2023.
+In this connection, the Board of Directors of the Company in its meeting held on May 12, 2023, on the recommendation of the Audit Committee, approved the appointment of M/s R.J.
+Goel & Co., Cost Accountants (FRN: 000026) as the cost auditors of the Company for the year ending March 31, 2024.

 C. Secretarial Auditors

-Pursuant to the provisions of Section 204 of the Companies Act, 2013, the Board of Directors had appointed M/s Parikh & Associates, Company Secretaries in practice as Secretarial Auditors to carry out the Secretarial Audit of the Company for the financial year 2021-22.
-The report given by them for the said financial year in the prescribed format is annexed to this report as Annexure 'C'.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013, the Board of Directors had appointed M/s Parikh & Associates, Company Secretaries in practice as Secretarial Auditors to carry out the Secretarial Audit of the Company for the financial year 2022-23.
+The report given by them for the said financial year in the prescribed format is annexed to this report as Annexure ‘C'.
 The Secretarial Audit Report is self- explanatory and does not contain any qualification, reservation or adverse remark.
-Further, the Board has appointed the said firm for conducting the secretarial audit for the financial year 2022-23 also.
+Further, the Board in its meeting held on May 12, 2023 has re-appointed the said firm for conducting the secretarial audit for the financial year 2023-24 also.

 RELATED PARTY TRANSACTIONS